 We drove home laden with goods for our Balinese cooking class, to find our villa was already set up ready for us to roll up our sleeves and learn how to cook like a Balinese pro.
 One thing that struck me during the class was the amount of ingredients that go into some of the dishes we become so accustomed to eating when in Bali.
 The Balinese paste we made had over eighteen ingredients alone, from garlic to ginger and beyond, and I was certainly left with a new-found respect for the flavoursome dishes so synonymous with the culture.
 As well as the Balinese paste, we made chicken satay, marinated fish and pumpkin sweet treats that tasted like a doughy dream.
 The cooking lesson itself took a couple of hours and was as informative as it was enjoyable, and was a brilliant way of getting to learn more about the Balinese cultures and traditions; where food is an intrinsic part of familial life.
 We feasted on our spread for lunch and saved the left overs for dinner; while everything was quietly cleared away.

 We had a lazy breakfast the next day consisting of pancakes and fruit before making a final visit to Kayumanis’s beautiful beach where we bathed in the morning sun before returning to the hotel to check out.
 For the first time in a long while, I felt a real and genuine sadness that our stay was over; and saying goodbye to the hotel staff was harder than I anticipated.
 Their endlessly enthusiastic smiles, sincerity and eagerness to ensure your stay at Kayumanis is an unforgettable one was certainly one of the highlights of our time there, and really adds an invaluable element to the whole experience.
-So, if you too want to experience Bali at its most beautiful away from the crowded tourist spots, head to Sanur and stay at the beautiful Kayumanis, a place that will stay with you long after you’ve left.
+So, if you too want to experience Bali at its most peaceful, away from the crowded tourist spots, beautiful Kayumanis, is a luxury Sanur accommodation you should consider.
+It is a place that will stay with you long after you’ve left.

 Kayumanis Private Villas and Spa, Sanur, Bali